-This is the third in an occasional series of posts about the social and cultural world inhabited by Calypso Bergère.
+This is the third in an occasional series of posts about the cultural world inhabited by Calypso Bergère.
 This post focuses on the third novella in the series, Calypso and the Accidental Recording, set in Paris in the spring of 1932.

 The story opens when Calypso and her friend Olivia, both keen record buyers, find a unfamiliar record store in the Left Bank district of Paris.